10 Snake Headlines From 2012

 © Wikimedia Commons User: Hendrik van den Berg – CC BY 3.0

-A black mamba’s venom is a swirling soup of 50 plus toxins, which can combine to end a man’s life within 20 minutes.
-French scientists investigated this venom for a nobler purpose: ending pain.
-They wanted an alternative to opioids, with their addictive properties and numbing of effectiveness over time.
+The black mamba’s venom is a swirling soup of 50+ toxins, which can combine to end a man’s life in just 20 minutes.
+In 2012, French scientists investigated this venom for a nobler purpose: ending pain.
+Their goal was to create a healthier alternative to opioids, with their addictive properties and numbing of effectiveness over time.

 The scientists’ next plan was to test humans, and experiments blocking ASICs had already shown benefits.
-A painkiller reverse engineered from cone snail venom was on the market, and scientists hoped that black mamba painkillers would join it.
+A painkiller reverse engineered from cone snail venom was already on the market, and scientists hoped that black mamba painkillers would join it (whether they would sell is another question).

 7 Vietnam bus chaos